AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025-storytelling.md

 <!-- .element: class="fragment" -->

 Notes:
-Circle of Life: We're in the "child" phase - weak, overwhelmed, struggling.
-The Sisyphus GIF is perfect for the endless grind.
-Real time estimates make it tangible.
-Build empathy through shared suffering.
-This is the darkest moment before the transformation.
+This is our traditional development cycle, a true "Circle of Life" of suffering.
+(Gesture to Sisyphus GIF) We're like Sisyphus, pushing that boulder uphill, week after week.
+Read requirements, design, write boilerplate – two hours just for boilerplate!
+Then implement logic, debug RxJS for four hours (shudder), write tests, fix tests, update docs... a single feature can take 14 hours.
+Multiply that by 43 tickets in two weeks, and everything is on fire!
+We're in the "child" phase here, weak, overwhelmed, and struggling.
+This is the darkest moment before our transformation begins.

 ---

 <!-- THE TURNING POINT: Discovery and Hope -->

-## ACT II: The Discovery
+## The Discovery

 ### (Or: When AI Walked Into My Life)

 ![Discovery moment](https://media.giphy.com/media/3o7btPCcdNniyf0ArS/giphy.gif)

 Notes:
-Rite of passage - the moment of change.
-Emotional shift from despair to curiosity.
-This is the "Call to Adventure" in the hero's journey.
+But then, something shifted.
+This was my Act II, the discovery.
+It was like AI walked into my life and offered a path forward.
+(Gesture to GIF) That moment of curiosity, shifting from despair to hope – it felt like a true "Call to Adventure."

 ---